About this page. The CSA Newsletter is published by the Center for the Study of Architecture,

 please see our email contacts page.

-The CSA Newsletter is a Web-based publication produced three times per year -- April (formerly called the Spring issue), September (formerly called the Fall issue), and January (formerly called the Winter issue).
-An Internet distribution list is maintained for those who wish to be notified when Newsletter issues are posted.
 To subscribe, visit this web page.
-You will then receive announcements when Newsletter articles are posted.
+You will then receive announcements when newsletter articles are posted.
 There will be no messages to the list other then those concerning the CSA Newsletter.

 The CSA Newsletter provides up-to-date information on the use of computers and digital technologies in the practice of archaeology and architectural history.
 Articles are intended to assist scholars in their attempts to use computers to generate digital information and in disseminating that digital information.
 CSA Newsletter articles should also be of interest to graduate students and others who want to know more about the development of information technology in these disciplines.

-There is no printed version of the Newsletter as of the beginning of Volume 13 (Spring, 2000 issue).
+There is no printed version of the CSA Newsletter as of the beginning of Volume 13 (Spring, 2000 issue).
 The Web versions of previous issues of the CSA Newsletter were compiled from printed issues.
-All articles from the printed issues from February, 1995 (Vol. 7 no. 4) through February 1996 (Vol. 8 no. 4) were made available in February of 1996 in HTML form, and all issues thereafter were posted on the Web as they were produced.
-Selected articles from the of August, 1994, issue (Vol. 7 no. 2) and the November, 1994, issue (Vol. 7 no. 3) were also made available in February of 1996 in HTML form; two further articles from the August, 1990, issue (Vol. 3 no. 2) were put on the Web as HTML documents during November, 1999.
+All articles from the printed issues from Feb., 1995 (Vol. 7 no. 4) through Feb.
+1996 (Vol. 8 no. 4) were made available in Feb. of 1996 in HTML form, and all issues thereafter were posted on the Web as they were produced.
+Selected articles from the of Aug., 1994, issue (Vol. 7 no. 2) and the Nov., 1994, issue (Vol. 7 no. 3) were also made available in Feb. of 1996 in HTML form; two further articles from the Aug., 1990, issue (Vol. 3 no. 2) were put on the Web as HTML documents during Nov., 1999.
 In 2006 all issues that had not been fully posted in HTML format were scanned, and the resulting images have been placed on the web so that all articles of all issues are now available on the web.
 Readers should note, however, that the articles that have only been scanned for presentation cannot be searched for specified text.

 Only those articles that are available on the Web in HTML form are listed in the topical indices.
 Each issue will have a posting date indicated.